MarkMulehi22/sql-datawarehouse-project/README.md

 #### Objectives
 Develop a modern data warehouse using SQL server to consolidate sales data, enabling analytical reporting and informed decision-making
 #### Specifications
-**Data Sources**: Import data from tow souce systems i.e ERP and CRM as CSV files **Data Quality**: Clean and resolve data quality issues prior to analysis **Integration**: Combine both souces into a single, user-friendly data model designed for analytical purposes **Scope**: Focus on the latest dataset only; historization of teh data is not requiredd
+**Data Sources**: Import data from two souce systems i.e ERP and CRM as CSV files **Data Quality**: Clean and resolve data quality issues prior to analysis **Integration**: Combine both souces into a single, user-friendly data model designed for analytical purposes **Scope**: Focus on the latest dataset only; historization of teh data is not requiredd